International Geoscience and Remote Sensing (IGARSS) 2020 Summer School

 Increase your knowledge of remote sensing theory and practical applications!

 Network with other students and young professionals, as well as the summer school instructors who are world-renowned leaders in the field of remote sensing.
-At this year’s summer school, you will spend four days learning advanced remote sensing applications, with a focus on disasters and volcanic eruptions.
-Each day will be comprised of seminar lectures and hands-on applications and the final day will include a fieldtrip to Hawaii Volcanoes National Park.
-You will gain knowledge in thermal imaging, SAR interferometry, and small unmanned aerial systems, as well as analysis techniques for feature extraction, target detection, and mapping.
-Weather permitting, you will participate in flight tests of drones for precision mapping.
+At this year’s online summer school, you will spend two days learning advanced remote sensing applications, with a focus on volcanic eruptions in Hawaii and Italy.
+Each session will include presentations, research examples, and time for questions and discussion.
+You will gain knowledge in thermal imaging, SAR interferometry, and small unmanned aerial systems applications for volcanic remote sensing.

 Remote Sensing Techniques

 - SAR interferometry

 |Session 1: 1700-2000 CES (0500-0800 HST)||sUAS Operations over Active Eruptions in Hawaii||Ryan Perroy|

 |Session 2: 2100-2400 CES (0900-120 HST)||SAR Interferometry||Scott Rowland|

 |Session 3: 1700-2000 CES (0500-0800 HST)||Thermal Remote Sensing for Volcanoes in Italy||Fabrizia Buongiorno|

 |Session 4: 2100-2400 CES (0900-120 HST)||Thermal Remote Sensing for Volcanoes in Hawaii||Robert Wright|

 Dr. Maria Fabrizia Buongiorno is the Director of Technological Research at the Instituto Nazionale di Geofisica e Vulcanologia in Rome, Italy.